Do Go On - 361 - The Hollywood Bandit

 Yeah.

-Is 20 grand not, is that a bad yacht?
+Is that a bad yacht?

-Oh, no, let's ask the banker.
+Oh no, let's ask the banker.

 Can I have a yacht?